 The cost of equity-settled transactions with employees is measured at the fair value of the equity instruments granted at grant date.
-The fair value is determined using an acceptable option pricing model. see additional details in note 21.
+The fair value is determined using an acceptable option pricing model.
+See additional details in Note 21.

 The cost of equity-settled transactions is recognized in profit or loss, together with a corresponding increase in equity, during the period which the performance are to be satisfied, ending on the date on which the relevant employees become fully entitled to the award ("the vesting period").
 The cumulative expense recognized for equity-settled transactions at the end of each reporting period until the vesting date reflects the extent to which the vesting period has expired and the Group's best estimate of the number of equity instruments that will ultimately vest.
-The expense or income recognized in profit or loss represents the change between the cumulative expense recognized at the end of the reporting period.
+The expense or income recognized in profit or loss represents the change between the cumulative expense recognized at the end of the reporting period and the cumulative expense recognized at the end of the previous reporting period.
 No expense is recognized for awards that do not ultimately vest.